-I strive to be an active member of our local community.
+We strive to be active members of our local community.

 At Sprouting Knowledge we follow Forest Schools Ethos & Principles

-I am guided and inspired by the wisdom of listening deeply to my heart and intuition.
+We are guided and inspired by the wisdom of listening deeply to our hearts and intuition.

 The beauty of working in nature is that it allows us the time and space to hear those messages, reflect and take action.

 All programs run in Peterson Creek, a culturally significant area to our local First Nation.